CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready code examples throughout.
-Filter syntax is clearly documented with concrete examples, API calls include all required parameters, and both small-scale (get_anndata) and large-scale (axis_query) patterns are shown with complete working code.
+Provides fully executable, copy-paste ready code examples throughout.
+Filter syntax is clearly documented with concrete examples, API calls include all required parameters, and both small-scale (get_anndata) and large-scale (axis_query) patterns are complete and runnable.

 3 / 3